openstreetmap/iD/data/presets/README.md

 * address
 * defaultcheck - a checkbox that can be yes, no, or null - not filled

+The `key` property names the OSM key that the field will edit.
+Alternatively, for compound fields like `address`, you can specify an array of keys in the `keys` property.

+Each field definition lives in a separate file in `data/presets/fields`.
+The field name (used in the preset `fields` property) is the name of the file (minus the `.json` extension).

 ## Building

+To build presets, all you need to to is run `make`.

-Presets are built with the `build.js` script in iD's root. `build.js` combines all presets together with imagery data, deprecated and discarded tags into one file, `data/data.js`.
+This command will take care of running the build script, which packages all presets together with imagery data, and deprecated or discarded tags into one file, `data/data.js`, which is included in the packaged iD.js file.